Skakarla2023/springboot-prerequisites/01-java-fundamentals/constructors.md

 ### Private Constructor

 Private Constructor is not accessible from outside the class, it is commonly used :
-  - In SingleTon classes i.e., onyl one instance of a class can be created.
+  - In SingleTon classes i.e., only one instance of a class can be created.
   - Prevent instantiation of classes containing only static methods are used.

 ```java